Disease Guide ·Conjunctivitis ·2026

 Cost vs Deductible

-A single episode at $125-$400 may not exceed your annual deductible.
-But multiple episodes per year, specialist ophthalmology referrals, or complications like corneal ulcers can push costs higher.
-Insurance becomes more valuable with recurrent or complicated eye problems.
+A single episode ($125-$400) may not exceed your annual deductible.
+Multiple episodes, specialist referrals, or corneal ulcers push costs higher.
+Insurance valuable for recurrent or complicated cases.

 Red flag · Chronic condition